anirudhtopiwala/Human_Detector/README.md

 tar -xvf INRIAPerson.tar
 cd ..
 ```
-Downlading the INRIA dataset is necessary for option 3, as the training images are required for training the classifier.
+Downloading the INRIA dataset is necessary for option 3, as the training images are required for training the classifier.
 A different dataset can also be used here if needed but the feature extraction parameters and the classifier parameters need to be fine tuned accordingly.

 ## Running the Program